coralproject/coralproject-site-2016/contact.md

 # Get in touch

-To become a strategic partner, or to help us test upcoming product features, email [Greg Barber.](mailto:greg.barber@washpost.com)

-For support installing our products, or if you have other technical questions, email [Jeff Nelson.](mailto:jeff@mozillafoundation.org)
+To learn about our products, for support installing them, or if you have other technical questions, email [Jeff Nelson.](mailto:jeff@mozillafoundation.org)

 To discuss new features and share ideas about effective online communities, [visit our community.](https://community.coralproject.net)